gurongzhang/DAT505-GitHub/Session7/README.md

 #### In this example, I made the position of the 'eye' random.
 ![S7-MyExamples-01-homeworkdemo00](/Session7/(README)pictures/pic-15.png "S7-MyExamples-01-homeworkdemo00")
 ### Knowledge Points
-1. In this demo, I did not change anything from the *S7-MyExamples-00-homeworkdemo* but redefined the position of my 'eye':
+1. In this demo, I did not change anything from the *S7-MyExamples-00-homeworkdemo* but *redefined the position of my 'eye'*:
    ```javascript
    mesh.position.x = (Math.random()*90)-45;
    mesh.position.y = (Math.random()*90)-45;